 Fresno Grizzlies Game Notes at Modesto

 The Grizzlies and Nuts continue their six-game series tonight.
 First pitch is scheduled for 7:05 pm PT from John Thurman Field.
-Grizzlies RHP Case Williams and Nuts RHP William Fleming are the probable starters.
+Grizzlies RHP McCade Brown and Nuts RHP Jimmy Kingsbury are the probable starters.

-The Grizzlies currently lead the San Jose Giants by 3 games in the division.
-The first half ends June 23rd.
+PLAYOFF RACE: The Grizzlies hold a three-game lead over the San Jose Giants with 19 games left in the first half.
+If Fresno holds on to win the first half, they will clinch a playoff berth for the second straight season since joining the California League.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.